huggingface/blog/huggingface-amd-mi300.md

 -	A scheduling layer, making sure these requests are potentially batched together (i.e. continuous batching) to increase the computational density on the hardware without impacting the user experience
 -	A modeling layer, taking care of running the actual computations on the device, leveraging highly optimized routines involved in the model

-Here, with the help of AMD engineers, we focused on this last component, the modeling, to effectively setup, run and optimize the workload for serving models as the Meta Llama family [LINK].
+Here, with the help of AMD engineers, we focused on this last component, the modeling, to effectively setup, run and optimize the workload for serving models as the [Meta Llama family](https://huggingface.co/meta-llama).
 In particular, we focused on:
 -	Flash Attention v2
 -	Paged Attention
 -	GPTQ/AWQ compression techniques
 -	PyTorch integration of [ROCm TunableOp](https://github.com/pytorch/pytorch/tree/main/aten/src/ATen/cuda/tunable)
 -	Integration of optimized fused kernels

-Most of these have been around for quite some time now, FlashAttention v2 [LINK], Paged Attention [LINK] and GPTQ/AWQ compression methods (especially their optimized routines/kernels).
+Most of these have been around for quite some time now, [FlashAttention v2](https://huggingface.co/papers/2307.08691), [PagedAttention](https://huggingface.co/papers/2309.06180) and [GPTQ](https://huggingface.co/papers/2210.17323)/[AWQ](https://huggingface.co/papers/2306.00978) compression methods (especially their optimized routines/kernels).
 We won’t detail the three above and we invite you to navigate to their original implementation page to learn more about it.

 Still, with a totally new hardware platform, new SDK releases, it was important to carefully validate, profile and optimize every bit to make sure the user gets all the power from this new platform.